ananaya007/Inductionprogramme-/README.md

-After sir's lecture __Dr .Priya Darshni Mam__ gave us a lecture on "UNIVERSAL HUMAN VALUES"
+After sir's lecture __Dr .Priya Darshni Mam__ gave us a lecture on "UNIVERSAL HUMAN VALUES"A Path to Happiness a subject that delves into the essence of what it means to live a fulfilling and content life.
+We explored the concept of happiness and the state of contentment, discussing how these states of mind influence our everyday actions and decisions.
+The session was enlightening, providing a fresh perspective on how we can achieve true happiness.
+We also shared real-life scenarios, which made the discussion more relatable and impactful.